chrisnoonan98675/site/xl-deploy/how-to/configure-the-cli-to-trust-the-xl-deploy-server-with-a-self-signed-certificate.markdown

 ---
-title: Configure the CLI to trust an XL Deploy server with a self-signed certificate
+title: Configure the CLI to trust a server with a self-signed certificate
 categories:
 - xl-deploy
 subject: